bjcosta/landscaping/README.md

 Honey/Native
 TODO Will see if possible for native, might be a bit cold for them but less space required (but no honey really this far south), honey bees more difficult as they need significant space for flight path I don't think I have.
 Also both need positions with early morning sun and shelter from midday heat in summer.
 Under a tree on western side is best

+# Pests

+The philosophy I plan to take with pest management is to create an ecosystem that is suitable to a diverse range of animals and plants and that will provide sufficient habitat for different predators to keep the pests under control.
+So rather than manually spraying, trapping, baiting pests all the time, we instead ensure there is habitat for predators of those pests and wait for those predators to move in.

+One video I found informative and describes the process and experience of someone from Canada using this method to manage pests can be seen at <https://youtu.be/8SGEkQ9vFec>.
+In his experience when you start spraying pests, you become the predator and from that point on you will need to continue to spray to keep the pests in check.
+If however you promote an environment which is ideal for the natrual predators to live in and you leave the pests alone to provide a food source, the natural predators will arrive to eat the pests and hopefully stay or regularly return to keep the pests in check.

+There are many different types of predators that exist for different problems.
+Observation becomes important here.
+You can plan for issues you can anticipate but things will arise that you failed to anticipate and need to reconsider.
+Creating as diverse an ecosystem as possible you are ensuring there is habitat for many different species and are less likely to find specific pests getting out of control.

+It is important to understand that a few pests are NOT a problem as you will always need to ensure there is sufficient food source for the predators or they will just leave.

+Some examples of specific actions I plan to take to encourage specific predators in our garden include:

+* Suitable fish stocked in the pond to eat mosquito larvae (non invasive species though)
+* Microbat boxes to encourage native bats to colonize and manage mosquitos and other insects (Idea from: <https://youtu.be/WOeTdUqAOWY>)
+* Rockery around pond to encourage lizards
+* A pond with shallow planted sections to encourage frogs

+It may also make sense in some cases to occasionally attract pests to the garden to provide food sources for predators and encourage their presence or event to consider the pests as an input to the system for feeding say chickens and fish.

+As an example, I would like to consider adding a solar powered floating UV or white/blue light that turns on automatically early evening floating on the surface of the pond.
+The goal here is to *attract* insects that otherwise might be dispersed elsewhere which may land on the surface of the pond and be eaten by the fish and the concentration of insects may also attract microbats.
+By doing this we may be able to direct the insects to areas that are less bothersome to us and attract predators that will keep them under check.

+There are pests which I expect to be taken care of by the ecosystem we are going to create almost automatically like aphids and lady beetles to prey on them.
+I am not going to address these specifically unless I observe specific problems.

+On the other end of the spectrum, I also have noticed some pests already in our back yard and want to think through these early on to consider how they might be managed.

+*European paper wasps*

+We currently have *LOTS* of these around and apparently not much except the occasional unsuspecting frog will eat them.
+A few  close relatives and friends are highly allergic to the wasp stings and they are very aggressive which is a bad combination.

+If they were not so aggressive and dangerous to people we know, then these wasps would themselves be very useful predators in the garden.
+In fact we also have some solitary wasps that are quite good at keeping other insects under control and not at all aggressive.

+One specific issue I have observed with the paper wasps is that when we use of our pool and splash water around the edges, the wasps come down to consume the water splashed onto the pavers and can easily be trodden on causing a nasty sting.
+My current plan to mitigate this problem is that I expect the pond and especially around the waterfall will instead become a regular source of water for them making the transient pool water a less desirable source and moving them away from our common usage areas.
+I am not sure if this will however make the environment more favorable for them, which I hope is not the case.

+*Snakes*

+Many snakes are good predators for the garden, keeping rodents under control.
+However we do get some dangerous species here in NSW Australia.
+I think the best option is to manage the environment so if snakes do arrive, we will be able to easily see them and not accidentally step on them or that available hiding locations for the snakes are in locations that we do not typically visit.

+For example, placing the rockeries for the pond largely on the remote side of the pond that is not easily accessible means any snakes will likely be separated from us by the body of water.
+Also I expect most frequently used paths in our yard to not be overgrown but be lawn so snakes would be easily visible if they do arrive.

+Other things to consider, are properly enclosing any chicken roost and nesting boxes to snake proof them (not as easy as it sounds) so they don't have access to eggs.

+*Spiders*

+Most spiders are beneficial to have in our garden and all but my youngest son will welcome them :-)

+We do occasionally get some dangerous spiders though.

+Red back spiders are not very aggressive and are very sedentary so bites can be easily avoided through care when gardening.

+Funnel web spiders though can be quite dangerous and we will want to mitigate this somehow.
+Funnel webs usually desire very specific locations for nesting where they can create their characteristic funnel web.
+Apparently they like damp places so it is possible we may see some more of them.

+Apparently centipedes are common predators for funnel webs and like similar habitats.

+*Rodents*

+I know rodents are high on the minds of people in my neighborhood as they were raised as a concern for a local community garden project.
+The key to managing this (without bringing in predators for rodents like cats, which will also kill snakes but also other beneficial animals like frogs, lizards, bats) is to reduce their access to food sources like compost bins and chicken food scraps.
+This can be managed using well designed chicken feeders and compost bins.
+Instead of composting, I am considering composting worm tubes which if designed properly can limit access to the scraps.

+# Diseases

+TODO: More detail

+The plan to avoid disease are a few fold:
+* Promote healthy plants through a healthy environment (soil, sun access, water access, aeration, drainage etc)
+* Place species in the design in locations they are most suited
+* Plant a diverse range of plants and observe what thrives in different locations
+* Replace plants that fail to thrive with better suited species
+* Ensure sufficient light and aeration (fungal disease is common)

 # Aquaponics